JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 It is understood that the only funding allocated to the scheme is that secured by NHHT for the FDS from the Mayor's current AHP funding programme for his new 'London Affordable Rent' tenure.
 This amounts to £60,000 funding per affordable dwelling and is still not even half of the original funding envisaged by the AAAP.

 ### The government has reduced the social rent levels that housing associations can charge.
 @.
-In xxx, the government bla bla.
+In 2015, the government introduced reforms to the amount of rent housing associations can charge under social rented tenancies in its Housing & Planning Act, forcing them to reduce social rents by 1% per year.

 @.
-NHHT's 2016 financial statement says that it 'halted development' on eeee while...
+NHHT's 2016 financial statement confirmed that _"Following changes announced by the Government in July 2015, we paused our start on sites to reassess scheme viability and to review our blend of tenures to reflect Government priorities ..
+Starts on site slowed down as we paused to reappraise the tenure split of schemes following the social rent cuts announced in the Government’s summer budget."_

 @.
-In September the Acquiring Authority announced at a [Cabinet meeting](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) that due to _"the impact of measures in the Housing and Planning Act have reduced the ability of NHHT’s Board to progress Phase 2 and Plot 18 at this stage"_.
+In September the Acquiring Authority announced at a [Cabinet meeting](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) that _"the impact of measures in the Housing and Planning Act have reduced the ability of NHHT’s Board to progress Phase 2 and Plot 18 at this stage"_.

 ![Sep 2016 Cabinet report](/img/sep2016cabinet.png)

 @.
-The report went on to say that NHHT was no longer willing to continue underwriting the ongoing costs of the scheme and that the Acquiring Authority has decided to step in and provide funding instead. (para.
+The Cabinet report went on to say that NHHT was no longer willing to continue underwriting the ongoing costs of the scheme and that the Acquiring Authority has decided to step in and provide funding instead. (para.
 12)

 @.
-NHHT's board's refusal to continue funding the scheme provides evidence that just because NHHT is running a surplus and has liquidity, it's board will not proceed with schemes that are not financially viable, regardless of any contractual obligations to do so.
+NHHT's board's refusal to continue funding the Scheme as a result of viability concerns, provides evidence that just because NHHT is running a bumper surplus and has liquidity, it's board will not proceed with schemes that are not financially viable, regardless of any contractual obligations to do so.

 @.
 The Objectors note the evidence provided to the previous inquiry, with which the Acquiring Authority successfully argued that there was both board-level approval and contractual requirements in the DPA obliging NHHT to proceed with the FDS Scheme regardless of whether it is viable or not. (see paras 92 and 388 of the inspector's report)

 @.
+The Acquiring Authority's updated Statement of Case claims similarly: "this phase of the development is not subject to viability testing"_.
+NHHT's board decision not to continue funding the Scheme provides clear evidence to the contrary.

+@.
 In June 2016 NHHT was [downgraded](http://35percent.org/img/nhhtmoodys.pdf) by Moodys.
 Moodys' downgrade notice mentioned NHHT's significant development pipeline and its three major schemes; the Aylesbury estate, Canada Water and a scheme in Hounslow.

 @.
 The Moodys report states that just 7% of the homes in NHHT's pipeline are social rent.
 So the replacement 'social' homes on the FDS must have been included in these figures as affordable rent.
 To conclude: Moody's capex to revenue ratio must have been based on the provision of affordable rent not social rent.
 Had it been based on social rent then the capex to revenue ratio would have been much higher.
-So either Moodys have been given incorrect info on the tenure mix of NHHT's pipeline or the replacement 'social' homes on the Aylesbury will be affordable rent..
+So either Moodys have been given incorrect info on the tenure mix of NHHT's pipeline or the replacement 'social rent' homes on the Aylesbury will be affordable rent..

 ![Extract from Moodys downgrading [announcement](http://35percent.org/img/nhhtmoodys.pdf)](http://35percent.org/img/nhhtmoodys.png)

 @.
-NHHT's recently announced merger with Genesis housing association will exert additional pressure on NHHT as well as raise concerns that the differences in style and approach may affect board level decisions and commitment to the Scheme.
+NHHT's recently announced a 'mega' merger with Genesis housing association will exert additional pressure on NHHT as well as raise concerns that the differences in style and approach may affect board level decisions and commitment to the Scheme, especially in light of the viability issues.

-@.
-In paragraph xxx of its Statement of Case, the Acquiring Authority has inferred that the Scheme has received funding from the GLA.
-However, its £26m? funding allocation under the GLA's 2014-16?
-Affordable Homes Programme is now compromised by the fact that phasing for the FDS has been delayed and will not be completed until 2024 [(See here)](http://moderngov.southwark.gov.uk/documents/s68300/Appendix%202%20Draft%20development%20agreement.pdf) (funding requirement is that the scheme is completed before March 2019?).

-@.
-In paragraph xxx of its Statement of Case, the Acquiring Authority has asserted that £76m of its own funds have been set aside for the scheme over the next five years.
-However, it does not explain that this covers only site assembly - i.e. leaseholder compensation, decant and rehousing costs, demolition etc. Given that there is no funding for construction of the Scheme, then it cannot be claimed to be viable at the consented tenure mix.

 ## Failure to demonstrate Scheme is viable and therefore deliverable
 @.
 Paragraph 16 (iii) of Appendix A of the 06/2004 Circular says(emphasis added):